oliverproud/oliverproud.github.io/_posts/2020-01-22-draft-ml-questions-post.md

 **Unsupervised Learning:**

 The dataset is a collection of unlabelled examples, where again **x** is a feature vector.
-The goal of an unsupervised machine learning algorithm is to use the unlabelled dataset to find some previously unknown pattern, ways this can be used are: clustering, anomaly (outlier) detection and dimensionality reduction.
-For clustering, the model returns the ID of the cluster for each feature in the dataset, for anomaly detection the model's output is a value describing how different the example is from the usual examples, and finally, in dimensionality reduction, the output vector has fewer features than the input vector.
+The goal of an unsupervised machine learning algorithm is to use the unlabelled dataset to find some previously unknown pattern, ways this can be used are:

+- Clustering
+  - For clustering the model returns the ID of the cluster for each feature in the dataset
+- Anomaly (outlier) Detection
+  - In anomaly detection the model's output is a value describing how different the example is from the usual examples
+- Dimensionality Reduction
+  - In dimensionality reduction, the output vector has fewer features than the input vector.

 ### 2. What is the bias-variance trade-off?